Why Utopia Cannot Be Achieved

 The Static Dream in a Dynamic World

-A utopia is designed for a frozen moment of moral alignment.
+A utopia is designed for a frozen moment.
 Reality never stays still long enough to honor it.

 What works under abundance fails under scarcity.
 What feels just in peace becomes unbearable under fear.
 What seems humane at small scale becomes coercive at large scale.